lebyanelm/lebyanelibby.github.io/README.md

 # Chord.JS
-Chord.JS is a Node.JS library for creating projects, packed with built-in (https://chordra.com/env/)[enviroment variable] configuration and many other features.
+Chord.JS is a Node.JS library for creating projects, packed with built-in [enviroment variable](https://chordra.com/env/) configuration and many other features.

 ## Installation